cpp-for-yourself/lectures-and-homeworks/lectures/memory_and_smart_pointers.md

 <img src="images/heap-coins.png" alt="Garbage collection" align="right" width=30% style="margin: 0.5rem">

-So when we need to create a new variable on the heap, we look through our heap to find a coin that represents space big enough for our variable and store it there.
+So when we need to create a new variable on the heap, we look through our heap to find a coin that represents space big enough for our variable and store our variable in that found slot.
+In our analogy this effectively removes the found coin from the heap maybe adding a smaller coin in its place.

 This obviously takes some time at runtime but once such a place is found the variable can stay in that memory until we don't need it anymore.
 So, allocating on the heap is definitely less efficient than allocating on the stack but it has a benefit of being able to allocate or de-allocate these data at any time with less consideration on how packed the rest of the memory is.

 Please note that this is a **very inaccurate analogy** as there is much more stuff happening under the hood and the actual implementations of the heap allocators are well-optimized and, as a result, quite complex, but thinking about a heap of coins gives a decent enough intuition.
 And that is all I'm aiming for here.